Papers should be submitted directly to the online Editorial Office at the Acta Biomedica website: www.actabiomedica.it.

 Acknowledgments

-The acknowledgments are located after the reference list.
+The acknowledgments are located before the reference list.
 Contributions from anyone who does not meet the criteria for authorship should be listed.
 The source of financial grants and the contribution of colleagues or institutions should be acknowledged.
 Thanks to anonymous reviewers are not appropriate.
-It has to be placed before the references.

 Funding